FluxCapacitor2/astro-portfolio/src/content/projects/bluedragon/index.md

 BlueDragon is a network of custom _Minecraft_ servers, built with Kotlin and the [Minestom](https://minestom.net/) library, orchestrated in a Kubernetes cluster along with a proxy, database, and queue service.

 It is a team effort between me and my brother, [Tyler](https://www.tswanson.dev/).
-I mainly handle the infrastructure, inter-process communication (IPC), and underlying utilities, while he handles most of the game design and programming.
+I mainly handle the infrastructure, inter-service messaging, and underlying utilities, while he handles most of the game design and programming.

 We have been iterating on BlueDragon since 2019, and in the process, I've learned so much about system design, build and deployment tools, CI/CD, programming best practices, and more.

 ## How To Play

-1. Open up Minecraft 1.21 or 1.21.1.
+1. Open up Minecraft 1.21.5.
 2. Click "Multiplayer", then "Add Server".
 3. Enter `bluedragonmc.com` in the address bar and click "Done".
 4. Finally, double-click on the server in your server list.